Skip to Content

 You probably heard about various protests due to violations of women’s rights and anti-abortion legislation.
 It’s due to the church’s presence.

-Church clashes happen on a regular basis.
+Church clashes happen regularly.
 Some Poles might tell you “but we’re not that religious” but a majority still underlines the importance of going to churches on special events like Christmas or Easter, and everyone storms the cemeteries on All Saints Day “because it’s a tradition”.

 Religion as a subject is also taught in schools weekly.
-It basically teaches kids about Bible, all the prayers by heart and so on.
-You can switch your kids to Ethics which is supposed to be more philosophical.
+It teaches kids about the Bible, all the prayers by heart, and so on.
+You can however, switch your kids to Ethics which is supposed to be more philosophical.

 Intolerance combined with historical background

-Personally, I think what’s incredible in Poland is that the majority of people are very hospitable and love any excuse to welcome a new person into their home for dinner.
-In fact, you instantly become an aunt or uncle (ciocia & wujek) to all the kids once you come over to the house twice and you’re absolutely not related.
+I think what’s incredible in Poland is that the majority of people are very hospitable and love any excuse to welcome a new person into their home for dinner.
+You instantly become an aunt or uncle (ciocia & wujek) to all the kids once you come over to the house twice, even if you’re not related.

 That said, Poland isn’t the friendliest place for LGBTQ people in smaller towns.
 This is a serious issue in Poland that has recently been under scrutiny by the European community along with women’s rights.
 While in Warsaw you might be fine most of the time, many places have a long way to go – they even declared “LGBT-free zones”.

 Poland is surely a very white place in terms of race.
 There were endless campaigns about not allowing immigrants as well.
-While Vietnamese immigrants are well-known as they came to Poland years ago (hence why there are a lot of Europeanized Vietnamese take out spots (that have very little to do with actual food in Vietnam) and they used to sell at markets), let’s just say that if you’re black you will get a reaction.
+While Vietnamese immigrants are well-known as they came to Poland years ago (hence why there are a lot of Europeanized Vietnamese take-out spots (that have very little to do with actual food in Vietnam), let’s just say that if you’re black you will get a reaction.

-While in big cities these days there are tourists and expats of different races, but when they show up you notice.
-Everyone seems to notice and give them a side look.
-Half curious, half “what are you doing here” kind of look and my black friends who visited Poland all agreed they were given the attention.
+Even though there are tourists and expats of different races in big cities these days, when someone who looks different is around, everyone seems to notice and give them a side look.
+Half curious, half “what are you doing here” kind of look, and my black friends who visited Poland all agreed they were given a lot of attention.

-I also realized recently while talking with Europeans next to my American friends is that many European people, Polish people included, don’t understand the American standpoint and making a huge deal about the “white privilege” and racism.
-If you’re American, it might come off as a shock because it’s much more defined and talked about in the US.
-It comes from US history, but still it seems hard to understand to Europeans so when you chat with them about it, so my advice would be to feel the room before expressing your opinions on those topics.
+I also realized recently while talking with Europeans next to my American friends is that many European people, Polish people included, don’t understand the American standpoint, in particular, making a huge deal about “white privilege” and racism.
+If you’re American, it might come off as a shock because it’s much more defined and talked about in the US as it comes from US history.
+But it seems hard to understand for Europeans, so when you chat with them about it, my advice would be to feel the room before expressing strong opinions on those topics.

 Hard to buy a home